varya/steroids/_posts/steroids_platform/2013-06-05-updating-components.markdown

 ##Updating the Steroids NPM

-To update the Steroids NPM, run this in the terminal window:
+To update the Steroids NPM, run this in a Terminal window:

 <pre class="terminal">
 $ npm update steroids -g
 </pre>

 This will check for the latest version and update it if needed.
 The `-g` option sets the update to affect your global Steroids install.

+*If you are running a non-NVM-installed version of Node.js and NPM, you'll probably need to write `$ sudo npm update steroids -g` for the update to run correctly.*

 The Steroids NPM keeps its integrated iOS Simulator app automatically updated to the latest version.